Google Fiber, Google‘s

 5. Know Your Recovery ABCs

 “Knowing the signs of a drive failing will help you optimize your chances for recovery,” Moyer said.
 “If you are hearing clicking, grinding or whirring sounds, shut down your computer immediately and do not use data recovery or utility software.
 The use of data recovery or utility software can potentially cause data loss.
-Next, unplug the power to the computer before removing the hard drive.”
+Next, unplug the power to the computer before removing the hard drive.”“Hard drives are extremely sensitive to static electricity and physical jarring,” he said.
+“Also, do not power up a device that has obvious physical damage or is making unusual sounds.
+Lastly, turn your hardware in to the reputable data recovery provider that you have researched in your emergency action plan.”

 Read: Mashable